-Having witnessed families and caregivers fall into the trap of arguing with a person with EMOTIONAL REACTIVITY, it is very clear that for some people, this skill is very difficult to exercise.
-It may help to point out that you can virtually never "win" an argument with a person with EMOTIONAL REACTIVITY.
+Having witnessed families and caregivers fall into the trap of arguing with a person with PWS, it is very clear that for some people, this skill is very difficult to exercise.
+It may help to point out that you can virtually never "win" an argument with a person with PWS.
 For 3 reasons:

-- Arguing encourages more arguing. - People with EMOTIONAL REACTIVITY often LOVE arguing - The person with EMOTIONAL REACTIVITY is not necessarily bound by logic or facts.
+- Arguing encourages more arguing.

+- People with PWS often LOVE arguing

+- The person with PWS is not bound by logic or facts.